IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ### Tags

-Tags can be specified when creating or updating a media account:
+Tags can be specified when creating or updating a media stream account:

 #### [C#](#tab/csharp)